Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 ## 💡 QuickStart - Toxic Text Detection by using the API

-Before you can begin to test the Project "Carnagie" or integrate it into your applications, you need to create an Azure Content Moderator resource and get the subscription keys to access the resource.
+Before you can begin to test the Project "Carnegie" or integrate it into your applications, you need to create an Azure Content Moderator resource and get the subscription keys to access the resource.

 > ###  📘 NOTE:
 >